shiftpi/store-consent/README.md

 ## Requirements
 You need:
-* PHP 7
+* PHP 8
 * Some knowledge about JavaScript
-* Optionally: A MySQL host
+* Optionally: A MySQL database

 ## Installation
 First copy the file ``config/settings.dist.php`` to ``settings.php``.
 Adapt the file to your environment: